-- 1 Double-click the Safely Remove Hardware icon in the system tray.
-The Safely Remove Hardware dialog box appears.
+- 1 Double-click the Unplug or Eject Hardware icon in the system tray.
+The Unplug or Eject Hardware dialog box appears.

 - 2 Select the hardware you want to unplug.

-- 3 Click Stop.
+- Click Stop.

-- 4 In the Stop a Hardware Device dialog box, confirm that the device can be safely removed from the system.
+- In the Stop a Hardware Device dialog box, confirm that the device can be safely removed from the system.

 - 5 Click OK.

 A dialog box appears, explaining that it is safe to remove the device.

 - 6 Click OK.

 - 7 Click Close.

-- 8 Eject the PC Card release button (1) and then press it to eject the card.
+- 8 Eject the PC Card release button and then press it to eject the card.

 - 9 Gently press the card and pull it out.

-/ If you unplug the PC Card from the computer when it is still turned on, your system might crash and you might lose data that you did not save before.
+- If you unplug the PC Card from the computer when it is still turned on, your system might crash and you might lose data that you did not save before.